dvanosdall/2025_Project_GEOG575_DV_CL/README.md

 ### Final Proposal
 **TBD**
-1. Persona/Scenario
-The persona should include a description of a prototypical, target user and includes discussion of their interests and responsibilities (e.g., their job description if a professional/scientist; their motivation if part of the general public), with a specific focus on their key needs, expertise levels (across domains and technologies), and motivation.
-Your description of needs should connect directly to lecture discussion of goals, objectives, operands, and insights: in other words, describe their overarching goals, their primary tasks (objectives+operands), and key insights.
-You do not need to support all potential goals/tasks/insights, but make clear in your discussion which you believe you need to emphasize in your conceptual design.
-The scenario then walks us through a hypothetical interaction session with your proposed interactive map, working through multiple stages of interaction loops.
-As you describe your scenario, relate the proposed functionality (representation designs and interaction operators) to user objectives using terminology from lecture.
-Your persona and scenario combined are limited to 1-page, single-spaced in the draft (although may grow beyond this in the final submission given discussion).
----
+### 1. Persona & Scenario
+   - **Persona:**
+     - Description of a prototypical target user.
+     - Includes interests, responsibilities, and expertise levels.
+     - Discusses key needs, goals, objectives, operands, and insights.
+     - Focus on specific tasks and motivations relevant to the project.

+   - **Scenario:**
+     - Walkthrough of a hypothetical user interaction with the interactive map.
+     - Details multiple stages of interaction loops.
+     - Connects functionality (representation designs & interaction operators) to user objectives.
+     - Uses terminology from lectures to describe interaction goals and processes.

-2. Requirements Document
+### 2. Requirements Document
-Your persona/scenario description is accompanied with a requirements document outlining your proposed interactive map functionality.
-The requirements document mimics an actual response to an RfP, although is abbreviated in table format for the proposal deliverable.
-The requirements document should be divided according to representation (including data sources) and interaction.
-For the representation section, include each basemap tileset or context overlay as a separate row in the requirements document, providing: (1) an abbreviated title for the layer, (2) a description of the source, and (3) a description of the proposed symbolization.
-For the interaction section, include each unique interface widget as a separate row in the requirements document, providing: (1) an abbreviated title for the function, (2) coding by operator and operand (e.g., identify: time; organize functionality by operator), and (3) a description of the proposed interaction behavior and UI design.
-You will manage your project through the requirements document, so be comprehensive!
----
+   - **Purpose:**
+     - Accompanies the persona/scenario description.
+     - Mimics an RfP response in an abbreviated table format.

+   - **Representation Section:**
+     - Lists each basemap tileset or context overlay as a separate row.
+     - Includes:
+       1. Abbreviated title for the layer.
+       2. Data source description.
+       3. Proposed symbolization details.

+   - **Interaction Section:**
+     - Lists each unique interface widget as a separate row.
+     - Includes:
+       1. Abbreviated function title.
+       2. Categorization by operator and operand (e.g., identify: time).
+       3. Description of interaction behavior and UI design.

+   - **Management:**
+     - The requirements document will guide the project's development.

-3. Lo-fi Wireframes
+### 3. Lo-fi Wireframes
-Finally, provide a series of low-fidelity wireframes that walk through your use case scenario and that demonstrate the layout of your proposed functionality.
-A separate wireframe must be created for every new view generated in the use case scenario (i.e., for every interaction, or every click).
-The low-fidelity wireframes should be raw hand-drawn sketches for the draft, but more thoughtfully prepared designs for the final (e.g., use a ruler for straight edges, different colored markers for annotation).
-Please annotate all interactive functionality in the first wireframe using the terminology from the requirements document.
-All wireframes should be submitted as high quality scans.
+   - **Purpose:**
+     - Visual representation of the use case scenario.
+     - Demonstrates layout and interaction design.

+   - **Structure:**
+     - A separate wireframe for each new view or interaction.
+     - Draft phase: raw hand-drawn sketches.
+     - Final phase: refined wireframes (ruler for straight edges, color markers for annotations).

+   - **Annotations:**
+     - First wireframe must annotate all interactive functionality.
+     - Uses terminology from the requirements document.
+     - Submitted as high-quality scans.